 Unless authorized in writing by the Board of Managers, no employee or other agent of Company shall have any power or authority to bind Company in any way.
 No Member shall have any power or authority to bind Company unless the Member has been specifically duly authorized in writing by the Board of Managers to act as an agent of Company.

 Section 6.4.
 Restrictions on Authority of Managers.
-Managers shall not have the authority to do any of the following acts without the Majority Vote of the Members:
+Managers shall not have the authority to do any of the following acts without the Majority Vote of the Class A Members:

 cause or permit Company to engage in any activity that is not consistent with the purposes of Company.